-And while a bot won’t replace an agent’s role, it can help streamline the initial process.
+And while a chatbot won’t replace an agent’s role, it can help streamline the initial process.

-At its simplest, Chatbots can be used to collect contact information, provide available listings, and book viewings.
+At its simplest, chatbot examples can be used to collect contact information, provide available listings, and book viewings.

-As you get more advanced, bots can be used to show off property videos, answer questions, and find suitable properties based on a user’s specific needs based on questions like their price range, desired location, number of beds and baths, etc.
+As you get more advanced, chatbots can be used to show off property videos, answer questions, and find suitable properties based on a user’s specific needs determine by questions like their price range, desired location, number of beds and baths, etc.

 Structurely Real Estate Chatbot Example

-Structurely’s chatbot, Holmes, helps uses AI to answer customer’s questions in real time and serves as a great chatbot conversation example.
+Structurely’s chatbot, Holmes, is a great chatbot example because it uses AI to answer customer’s questions in real-time and serves as a great chatbot conversation example.

 As we went over above, Holmes personalizes the experience by asking a series of smart questions to determine a user’s ideal property.

-Users can ask it to send them home updates when the ideal buying times are in certain areas, and even identify ideal listings based on features from other homes.
+Users can ask it to send them home updates when the ideal buying times are in certain areas, and it can even identify ideal listings based on features from other homes.